-The Environment Agency also have operational responsibility for managing the risk of flooding from main rivers, reservoirs, estuaries and the sea (as well as being a coastal erosion risk management authority).
+The Environment Agency also have operational responsibility for managing the risk of flooding from main rivers, reservoirs, estuaries and the sea).

 As part of its strategic overview role, the Environment Agency is producing Flood Risk Management Plans with partner Risk Management Authorities (RMAs).
 Flood Risk Management Plans will highlight the hazards and risks associated with flooding from rivers, the sea, surface water, groundwater and reservoirs; they will set out how RMAs work together with communities to manage flood risk.